raelgc/jasmine-xml-reporter/README.md

 This module uses [`jasmine-reporters`](https://github.com/larrymyers/jasmine-reporters) module to generate the JUnit XML report (when `--junitreport` param is present) and, optionally, place the generated files at folder specified by `--output` param.

+# Install

+Simple as any node module:

+    npm install jasmine-xml-reporter

 # Usage

-To run tests with command line output only (default, same as use `jasmine` directly):
+To run tests with command line output only (default behavior, same as use `jasmine` directly):

     ./node_modules/jasmine-xml-reporter/bin/jasmine.js